 In the Future, Consider the Effects of Tax Exclusions Before You Buy

 Start the conversation with your real estate agent.
-This will frame the type of properties and the price points you’ll search together.
+This will frame the types of properties and the price points you’ll search together.
 The numbers should all add up to your selling goals in years to come.
 Your agent will also likely have a trusted real estate attorney and tax professional they will be happy to recommend to ensure future transactions are smooth.

-Please note: this post is not meant to be legal advice, but for informational purposes only.
+Please note: this post is not meant to serve as legal advice, but for informational purposes only.
 For more information about capital gain and what taxes you may or may not be required to pay, you should connect with a tax professional.
 They can pay special attention to your personal finances and make sure you’re compliant with the IRS.

 Looking for another way to save on your home sale?
 Download MilitaryByOwner’s free ebook, For Sale By Owner: Is It an Option For You?